Jake519/ALU-Simulation/README.md

 # ALU

-A model of a simple Arithmetic Logic Unit (ALU) in Vivado.
+A model of a simple Arithmetic Logic Unit (ALU) in Vivado written in VHDL.
 This was completed as a project to learn hardware descriptive language, but now serves as a reference to myself and a showcase to others.

 - [Diagram](#top-level-diagram)
 - [Simulation Results](#simulations)